Active Brownian particles can mimic the pattern of the substrate: Introduction

 \section{Introduction}

 Active systems \cite{model_h,model_b} have been a frontier area of research in the last two decades because of their unusual properties as compared to the systems in thermal equilibrium.
 The rapidly growing discipline of active matter\cite{active_1,active_2,active_3,active_4,active_5,active_6,active_7} seeks to understand and regulate the material characteristics of assemblages of interacting energy-consuming \cite{energy} components on a microscopic level.
-Examples of motile active matter may be found everywhere in nature, from flocks of birds \cite{birds} to family of fish \cite{fish} to bacterium colonies like Escherichia coli \cite{bacteria}.
+Examples of motile active matter may be found everywhere in nature, from flocks of birds \cite{birds} to family of fish \cite{fish} to bacterium colonies like { \textit{Escherichia coli}} \cite{bacteria}.
 Many laboratory investigations of artificial active fluids of suspended lifeless microswimmers have been prompted by the abundance of natural occurrences observed.
 Simple colloidal particles driven by self-phoresis \cite{p_1,p_2,p_3,p_4,p_5,p_6,p_7,p_8} are frequently used in these ``active-particle systems" \cite{allanpnas2017}.
 The individual constituents of these systems transduce their internal energy into motion, i.e., they exhibit self-propulsion characteristics, and therefore, they are also called self-propelled particles (SPPs).
 On the level of a single or a few active particles \cite{p_3},\cite{ap_1,ap_2,ap_3,ap_4,ap_5,ap_6}, several intriguing characteristics have been identified, opening up a wide range of possible applications.
 Microswimmers also have a diverse range of collective dynamics, ranging from mesoscopic turbulence \cite{turbulance} to macroscopic motility-induced phase separation (MIPS) \cite{mips_1,mips_2,mips_3,mips_4,mips_5,mips_6,mips_7,mips_8,mips_9,mips_10}.
-In addition to the extensive study of these systems in clean environments \cite{s1,s2, abp_1, Vicsek1995, chate2007comment,chatepre2008,Toner1995,tonertupre1998}, recently people have started to look for their bulk properties in heterogeneous medium \cite{quint2015topologically,morin2017distortion, chepizhko2013optimal,rakeshPRE,Toner2018pre, Toner2018prl,Peruani2018prl,sandor2017pre, sandor2017jcp}.\\
+In addition to the extensive study of these systems in clean environments \cite{s1,s2, abp_1, Vicsek1995, chate2007comment,chatepre2008,Toner1995,tonertupre1998}, recently people have started to look for their bulk properties in heterogeneous medium \cite{quint2015topologically,morin2017distortion, chepizhko2013optimal,rakeshPRE,Toner2018pre, Toner2018prl,Peruani2018prl,sandor2017pre, sandor2017jcp}.\\ Inhomogeneity can exists at all scales of active matter.
+The active matter community has only lately concentrated its attention on a detailed examination of typical patterns in local density and polarisation in the inhomogenoues conditions \cite{ref, preinhomogeneous2017}.
+In recent study \cite{hu2015physical} it is shown that the microswimmers can sense the geometry of the substrate and hence can be used as biosensor.